 MATH - Relationships (comparisons, classifying, grouping, sets, sorting, size, measurements, weights, symmetry, congruence, similarity, etc.) and Cause and Effect (energy, pressure, direction, power, reflection, etc.)

 There are so many different sciences.
 We chose to stick with four main ones: Biology, Earth & Astronomy, Chemistry and Physics.
 We took one a year.
-Science was a blast to integrate into.
+Science was a blast to integrate other subjects into.